piyushtank/BookShelf/README.md

 ### TODOs

+At present the repod does not contain any tests -

 - [ ] Write test cases for proper main thread usage
 - [ ] Write UI integration test cases for app flow
 - [ ] Prepare Json responses for new books, details and search to validate the view controller functionalities.
-- [ ] Mock tests
+- [ ] Mock tests for TableViews and DataSource

-## Enhancments - Coming soon
-- Add notes for books in details view controller